Chemistry KS4 science GCSE/IGCSE/AS Revision Notes

 the equilibrium constant, Kp, under these reaction conditions

 'self–spreading' of molecules, naturally arises out of their constant chaotic

-movement in all directions, though on a time average basis, more molecules
+movement of particles in all directions, though on a time average basis, more molecules

-will move in the direction of a region of lower concentration if such a
+will move in the direction of a region of lower concentration down a diffusion

 situation exists e.g. initially 'pouring bromine vapour into air' in gas jars

 greater the average speed of the molecules at constant temperature.